-- a.
-Effective July 1, 2017, a 0.5% increase will be added to the schedule for all eligible employees. - b.
-Effective July 1, 2016, an additional 0.5% increase will be added to the schedule for all eligible employees. - 7.2 Relationship of Continuing Contract: The standard salary schedules are a part of a teacher's continuing contract as outlined in this Agreement (see Article 1.3.1). - 7.3 Increments: Guidance counselors, School Social Workers, Library Media Specialists, Licensed School Nurses, TOSAs/DPFs, and others paid on the teachers' standard salary schedule whose employment begins prior to the regular start of the school year shall be granted increments and be placed on the new standard salary schedule at the time their employment commences for the school year in accordance with the dates noted on the standard salary schedules. - 7.4 Placement on Salary Schedule: The following rules shall be applicable in determining placement of a teacher on the standard salary schedule:
+- Coaches: MPS manages seasonal coaches who are not MFT members and not covered by the MFT contract.
+Any market increases or equity considerations/improvements will be applied to MFT member coach stipend, which will not be costed against the MFT contract. - 7.2 Relationship of Continuing Contract: The standard salary schedules are a part of a teacher's continuing contract as outlined in this Agreement (see Article 1.3.1). - 7.3 Increments: Guidance counselors, School Social Workers, Library Media Specialists, Licensed School Nurses, TOSAs/DPFs, and others paid on the teachers' standard salary schedule whose employment begins prior to the regular start of the school year shall be granted increments and be placed on the new standard salary schedule at the time their employment commences for the school year in accordance with the dates noted on the standard salary schedules. - 7.4 Placement on Salary Schedule: The following rules shall be applicable in determining placement of a teacher on the standard salary schedule: